mikekaminsky/dbt-helper/README.md

 `dbt-helper` is a command line tool that helps with developing [`dbt`](https://www.getdbt.com/) projects and managing data warehouses.

 This repository is **not** formally associated with dbt and is not maintained by fishtown-analytics (the maintainers of dbt).
-If you have problems with one of these tools, please file an issue on this repository and do not bother the dbt maintainers about it.
+If you have problems with one of these `dbt-helper` tools, please file an issue on _this_ repository and do not bother the dbt maintainers about it.

 ## Installation